canvas-medical/documentation/collections/_api/detectedissue.md

             description: A textual explanation of the detected issue.
           - name: reference
             type: string
-            description: The literature, knowledge-base or similar reference that describes the propensity for the detected issue identified.
+            description: The literature, knowledge base, or similar reference that describes the propensity for the detected issue identified.
+This field requires a valid URL representing the reference.
           - name: mitigation
             type: array[json]
             description: Indicates an action that has been taken or is committed to reduce or eliminate the likelihood of the risk identified by the detected issue from manifesting.
+            update_description: When updating attributes, make sure to supply the `id` field for the mitigations that already exist in Canvas so they are not duplicated or removed.
             attributes:
               - name: id
                 type: string